 Future capital requirements will depend on many factors including, but not limited to, cash collected from customers, additional borrowing, acceleration of sales and marketing costs to facilitate revenue expansion, and the continued adoption of our subscription products.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, financial condition and results of operations would be harmed.
-To support the growth of our business, we may not be able to raise it on terms new equity or debt financing, which sources of additional capital may not be available to us on acceptable terms or at all.
+To support the growth of our business, we may need to incur additional indebtedness under our existing loan agreement or seek capital through new equity or debt financing, which sources of additional capital may not be available to us on acceptable terms or at all.